andreykishtov/Lanser-Job-Search/Readme.md

 }
 /:email get request with email address that finds a job by email of user

 /:id get request with job id that finds a job by job id

 /:id removes job by job id

 /aplicant/:id finds a job by user that applied to that job

 /applicants/:id gives an array of user ids that applied to that job by job id
 ```

-### User Rest api
+### User Rest API

 ```
 /post create user by json
 json {